daytonaio/content/guides/20240819_history_embedding.md

 curl -L https://download.daytona.io/daytona/install.sh | sudo bash
 ```

-Daytona creates a controlled environment where you can work on the project with all dependencies correctly configured, reducing the likelihood of compatibility issues.
+Daytona creates a controlled [development environment](/definitions/d/development-environment) where you can work on the project with all dependencies correctly configured, reducing the likelihood of compatibility issues.

 ### Exporting Browser History